 Then my eye was drawn to a very simple crucifix on the wall of the mortuary.
 It was a sign of the Christian faith to which I had been exposed since I was a child but never really thought anything about.
 It’s like a penny dropped, and it suddenly became not just a cross, but a sign of hope for me.”

-Amy Orr-Ewing will be speaking on “How do Christians respond to the problem of pain?” at this year’s Unbelievable?
-The Conference 2013 on Sat 25 May.
+Amy Orr-Ewing will be speaking on “How do Christians respond to the problem of pain?” at Unbelievable?
+The Conference 2013.